Gigantia, land of male girth. Men grow enormous in a matriarchal society.

 |GIGANTIA (the Land of Male Girth)

-The Sumo Master is the Sumo League official charged with setting up and approving matches and challenges between sumo wrestlers - finding the balance of public excitement, necessary challenges, and overall balance needed to keep the sumos busy and satisfied with their careers, keeping the sumo rankings fair-but-open-to-change, and keeping the audiences happy.
-Great sumo matches occur when well-matched sumos meet in the ring, and the Sumo Master has an office full of experienced help (including retired sumos) and sophisticated computer modelling software to help him find and match up the “nearly-equals” to provide great matches.
-He also needs to provide for great public spectacle, and ensure that all sumos have a certain number of matches per year, but not too many, while taking account of challenges for rank changes, the development needs of newer and younger sumos, and injuries.
-As the Sumo League is growing so rapidly, the Athlete rank (and to a lesser extent the Champion rank) are glutted with “overweight” young sumos, who are looking to move up as rapidly as possible - which poses a particular challenge to the Sumo Master’s match-setting skills.
+The Sumo Master is the Sumo League official charged with creating matches between sumo wrestlers - finding the balance of public excitement, necessary challenges, and overall balance needed to keep the sumos busy and satisfied with their careers, while also keeping the sumo rankings fair-but-open-to-change, and additionally keeping the audiences happy.
+Great sumo matches occur when well-matched sumos meet in the ring, and the Sumo Master has an office full of experienced help (including retired sumos) and sophisticated computer modelling software to help match up the “nearly-equals” to provide great public spectacles.
+Each sumo also needs to have a minimum number of matches per year, but not too many, while taking account of challenges for rank changes, the development needs of newer and younger sumos, and even injuries.
+With the Sumo League growing so rapidly, the Athlete rank (and to a lesser extent the Champion rank) are glutted with “overweight” young sumos, who are looking to move up as rapidly as possible - which poses a particular challenge to the Sumo Master’s match-setting skills.

-With regard to the proposal for a new super rank of Titans, the chief limiting factor for now is the small number of sumo wrestlers active at the 900+ pound level.
-However, as more of the newer, fatter young sumos move up the ranks and balloon in mass, the League expects to have enough wrestlers to fill out a full schedule of bouts at the 900+ pound Titan rank within five years.
+With regard to the proposal for a new super rank of Titans, the chief limiting factor for now is the small number of active sumos in the Hero rank who weigh 900+ pounds.
+However, as more of the newer, fatter young sumos move up the ranks and balloon in mass, the League expects to have enough 900+ pound wrestlers to fill out a full schedule of bouts within five years.
 Already, in practice, the Sumo Master is able to schedule the 900+ pounders so they mostly wrestle among themselves, and with 800+ pound Heroes.
-Certainly he can isolate them from any challenges from the lighter Champions, though Champion rank holds an increasing number of sumos who are nearing Titan-sized, and even a couple who are.
+Certainly the Master can isolate the 900 pounders from challenges from the lighter Champions - though the Champion rank holds an increasing number of sumos who are 850+ pounds, and even some 900 pound sumos.
 These 800+ pound Champions may challenge Titan-weight Heros as part of their challenges to be come Heros themselves.
 Generally, though, Titan-weight sumos wrestle with each other, or with the heaviest of the Hero rank only.

-It is hard to overstate the glorious spectacle provided by two Titan-weight Gigantean sumos wrestling.
-These guys are gargantuan in size, mammoth in mass - just watching their ponderous approach to the ring, colossal bellies and massive thighs bouncing and shuddering with every step, thick chests heaving, awakens desire in many Gigantean women.
+Giganteans love the glorious spectacle provided by two Titan-weight Gigantean sumos wrestling.
+Gargantuan in size, mammoth in mass - just watching these sumos making their ponderous approach to the ring, colossal bellies and massive thighs bouncing and shuddering with every step, thick chests heaving, awakens desire in many Gigantean women.
 And when both sumos have entered the ring, and begin to size each other up, pecs and guts and butts heaving and rebounding gently with each motion, there is a tension in the air that is truly electric.

 Here's just a few of those mammoth men who can drive female sumo fans wild: